CloudGeometry/cg-devx-docs/docs/operators_guide/installation/quickstart.md

 # Installation process

-Installation should be done from a dedicated machine (local machine or host) that will be running CG DevX CLI (`cgdevxcli`) interactive tool.
+Installation should be done from a dedicated machine (local machine or host) that will be running the CG DevX CLI (`cgdevxcli`) interactive tool.

-With this installation approach infrastructure is handled in terraform, core services are handled in GitOps way, with ArgoCD.
+With this installation approach, infrastructure is handled in terraform, and core services are handled in a GitOps way, with ArgoCD.
-When the initial installation of ArgoCD is done by CLI, ArgoCD will self-manage its own configuration using GitOps.
+When the initial installation of ArgoCD is done by the CLI, ArgoCD will self-manage its own configuration using GitOps.
-Configuration management of some core services is done using terraform capabilities.
+Configuration management of some core services is done using terraform's capabilities.
-While some users may prefer using Ansible or other tools, we find terraform well suited for this purpose.
+While some users may prefer using Ansible or other tools, we find terraform well-suited for this purpose.

 The main reason behind this approach is to enable use of the same configuration with different cloud/hosting and git providers,